pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 Facets in your application are scanned from the classpath by the Facet Descriptor Manager.
 It has to be configured with the base package(s) to scan (e.g. `com.myco.myapp.facets`).

 You should not need to, but can also replace this component, in order to use a different form of facets (e.g. XML descriptor instead of Annotations).
+At the moment there aint no app we know of that uses an custom FacetDescriptorManager, but who knows.

 ## Inversion of Control

 Woko delegates management of the various sub components to an Inversion of Control "container".
 This allows to plug any component easier, and to manage their dependencies and lifecycle if needed.
-It also serves as a registry for any optional components, so that they can be accessed everywhere in the application.
+It also serves as a registry for any optional components, so that they can be accessed everywhere in the application (e.g. from controllers).
 The woko instance itself is not in the container : instead it holds a reference to the container and retrieves the components from it.

 The IoC container is defined by interface `woko.ioc.WokoIocContainer`, and is pluggable.
 Woko ships with a default implementation, and a [Pico Container](http://picocontainer.codehaus.org) adapter.